Cold Weather Camping: Tips for Staying Warm this Winter

 12. Opt for an insulated sleeping pad

 Get a sleeping pad with added insulation.
 Some sleeping pads contain down inside the material and others have a synthetic layer to stay warm.
-Another option is to look for a sleeping pad with an R-value of at least 4, which signifies it’s appropriate for cold-weather camping.

-You can’t go wrong with the Therm-a-Rest Trail Pro Sleeping Pad.
-It has an R-value of 4.4 and provides a good amount of insulation from the cold ground.
 If you’re a cold sleeper and want something even warmer, try the NEMO Roamer Sleeping Pad.
-It’s a super warm and luxuriously comfortable sleeping pad with an R-Value of 6.
+It’s super warm and luxurious with a very high R-value of 6.
 This is what I use on my car camping trips, although I haven’t gotten the chance to test it in winter yet.

 13. Choose calorie-dense foods